AdobeDocs/advertising.en/help/integrations/analytics/data-variances.md

 ![Example of a view-through conversion attributed in [!DNL Analytics] but not Adobe Advertising](/help/integrations/assets/a4adc-viewthrough-example.png)

 A further cause of discrepancies is that, in Adobe Advertising, you can assign view-through conversions a custom *view-through weight* that is relative to the weight attributed to a click-based conversion.
 The default view-through weight is 40%, which means that a view-through conversion is counted as 40% of the value of a click-based conversion. [!DNL Analytics] provides no such weighting of view-through conversions.
-So, for example, a 100 USD revenue order captured in [!DNL Analytics] will be discounted to 40 USD in Adobe Advertising if you're using the default view-through weight &mdash; a difference of 60 USD.
+So, for example, a 100 USD revenue order captured in [!DNL Analytics] is discounted to 40 USD in Adobe Advertising if you're using the default view-through weight &mdash; a difference of 60 USD.

 Consider these differences when comparing view-through conversions between Adobe Advertising and [!DNL Analytics] reports.